Kylyssa Shay was homeless for over a year in her youth; it lead to her activism involving homelessness. She thinks, feels, and has opinions.

 It can be hard to find a drinking fountain every single time you need a drink.
 A canteen can provide a way to carry a good supply of water around easily.
 Regular water bottles are good, too, but they are not as easy to carry if one is carrying all of his or her possessions around, too.

-Canteens are harder to find than many of the other items on this page but they make wonderful gifts for homeless people.
+Canteens are harder to find than many of the other items on this page but they make wonderful gifts.
 You can find them online and in military surplus stores.
 Also, they can sometimes be found in the sporting goods departments of department stores.

 I like the military or Boy Scout styled canteens that are covered in fabric and have a strong carrying strap.